 Punjab CM seek PM's intervention in Chandigarh administrative appointments

-Singh insisted on the need to maintain the ratio properly as it apparently leads to an imbalance which has been continuing since the past few years, not only in the case of placing the officers in Chandigarh Administration but also in other categories of employees such as teachers, doctors and other civil officers posted in Chandigarh Administration.
+Singh insisted on the need to maintain the ratio properly to avoid imbalance which has been continuing since the past a few years, not only in the case of placing the officers in Chandigarh Administration but also in other categories of employees such as teachers, doctors and other civil officers posted in the Chandigarh Administration.

 In the letter, Singh mentioned that it was heartening to note that the Government of India had agreed to keep in abeyance its notification of September 25, 2018, merging the posts of Deputy Superintendent of Police (DSPs) of Chandigarh Police with Delhi, Andaman, Nicobar Islands Police Service (DANIPS), in response to his letter of October 1 this year.

 Further, Singh pointed out that of the 14 IAS officers posted in the Chandigarh Administration, only three belonged to Punjab and two belonged to Haryana, while the remaining officers were from the UT cadre.
 Singh has urged Prime Minister Modi to advise the Chandigarh Administration not to curtail the role and responsibilities of the officers of Punjab and Haryana, as assigned to them in pre-determined ratio and posts.